by Nathan Beyerlein

 The Expat Community: You’re Not Alone

-There are thousands of expats that are living and working in Hanoi, so don’t fear feeling isolated.
+There are thousands of expats that are living and working in Hanoi, so don’t fear to feel isolated.
 A large portion of expats are teachers like yourself, but more and more varied professionals and NGO workers are coming to Hanoi to work.
 If you go to a western style cafe, bar or club, you’re sure to meet new friends.

-Due to the large number of foreigners in Hanoi, your options are extremely varied.
+Due to a large number of foreigners in Hanoi, your options are extremely varied.
 You can eat local for cheap or affordably eat at an upscale restaurant from nearly every nationality.
 Your nightlife could consist of a few beers with a romantic interest on a bamboo mat overlooking West Lake, sushi and then a rock concert.

 There are loads of different social groups, clubs and activities that are run by the expat community and if it doesn’t already exist, getting a group started is usually a fairly simple endeavor.
 To check out more about what’s happening in Hanoi’s expat community, I encourage you to download the free pdf below full of links to sites and Facebook groups that will get you started.